Prof. Helge Stein works at the interface of automation, electrochemistry and artificial intelligence. (Photo: V. Hiendl/TUM)

 Helge Stein studied physics at the University of Göttingen from 2008 to 2013.
 In 2017, he received his doctorate in mechanical engineering from Ruhr University Bochum for his research in high-throughput methods.
 Subsequently, he obtained a postdoctoral position at the California Institute for Technology (USA), where he worked as a materials data engineer at the Joint Center for Artificial Photosynthesis (JCAP).
 In 2020, he took up a tenure track professorship in applied electrochemistry at the Karlsruhe Institute of Technology.
 He was appointed Professor of Digital Catalysis at the Technical University of Munich in mid-2023.

-Digitalization is the backbone of Helge Stein’s research, but he likes discussing ideas with his team members like PhD student Jun Juan on classical paper.
+Digitalization is the backbone of Helge Stein’s research, but he likes discussing ideas with his team members like PhD student Jun Yuan on classical paper.
 (Photo: V. Hiendl/TUM)

 What are the biggest advantages of artificial intelligence for your research?